SaeqaSultani/Hello-Microverse/README.md

 # Hello-Microverse
-This is my first project in microverse
+Hello-Microverse is the first microverse project and the purpose of this project is to Understand the version control concept, branches, and pull requests.

 # Built With
 - Major languages